betagouv/assistant-declaration/README.md

         - `https://`
         - `data.assistant-declaration.beta.gouv.fr`
       - Enable HTTPS redirection
+   6. Ideally Metabase should manage 2FA for users but it's not, in the meantime be aware of that like for emails used (ref: https://github.com/metabase/metabase/issues/3729). _Maybe ProConnect as SSO could be used to fill this purpose partially._

+6. We need to also create a database user accessing our application tables but excluding sensitive tables or columns, for this follow instructions within `./src/scripts/db/init_metabase_connector.sql`
-6. Then configure the connector to our application tables
+7. Then configure the connector to our application tables

    1. Go to database menu in the data section
    2. Add a database a database as connector
-   3. Fill all information. _You can use the `Connection string` to prefill all others, but we learnt the hard way it sets wrongly the field `Additional options for JBDC` within `Advanced configuration`. **So make sure to empty this field!** In our case it was setting all URL parameters as `currentSchema=xxx;user=yyy;password=zzz` resulting in `=xxx;user=yyy;password=zzz` being the current schema within the additional option.
+   3. Fill all information with the "connector user", specify the schema, and enable SSL connection in the `prefer` mode.
+Note you can use the `Connection string` to prefill all others, but we learnt the hard way it sets wrongly the field `Additional options for JBDC` within `Advanced configuration`. **So make sure to empty this field!** In our case it was setting all URL parameters as `currentSchema=xxx;user=yyy;password=zzz` resulting in `=xxx;user=yyy;password=zzz` being the current schema within the additional option.
 So it was messing to cast variables to Postgres ENUMs despite existing...
-Saw that by using `SELECT search_path;`_
+Saw that by using `SELECT search_path;`\_
+   4. Create a few Metabase questions and a sample dashboard to make sure everything is working

+Some notes aside:

+- Any new user has access to connected databases (make sure to use groups for permissions if needed)
+- Metabase allows notifying by emails or Slack of any interesting change in a metric

 ### Crisp